ptsefton/chordprobook/README.md

 {eot} {end_of_tab} | End of tab | Finishes the fixed-width formatting {book: path_to_book} | For use in setlist files, a path to a book file relative to the setlist file or an absolute path | {files: } & {dirs: }| A file-glob pattern to match, eg {files: *.cho} in a space separated list of directories| For use in book files only, does a recursive search in the directories for files matching the pattern.
 If the song has a {transpose: } directive it will use the first one

+### Implementation

+This implementation will:

+* Look for one-directive per line.
+* Accept leading and trailing space before and after directives.
+* Automatically close tab-blocks when it encounters valid directives (the alternative is to render directives inside tab-blocks as plain-text, but this is almost certainly not what a user would want)

+I am still undecided about:
+* How to handle extra text before or after a declaration
+* How to handle two directives on one line

 ### Book files
 A book file is a text file with a list of paths with and optional title (see [samples/sample-book.txt](samples/sample-book.txt)).